TICsTutoriaFI/flutter-tests/lib/hw-dart/README.md

 Where `<folder>` is the name of the parent folder which contain your `main.dart` file.
 This method should be preferred as it manages automagically the paths.

 To send your exercise you should login with the given credentials and server from your tutor.
-This step is done once unless you delete the `flutter-tests` folder.
+This step is done once unless you delete the `flutter-tests` folder or the `.env.yaml` file.

 ```bash
 dart run exam login <user> <password> <server>
 ```

 Once you are done with your exercise and are ready to send your answer use:

+Note: **Any skipped tests won't be sent, make sure to set to false the skip attribute**

 ```bash
 dart run exam send <folder>